katelaan/harrsh/README.md

 ### Installation ###

-Just clone the repository and run "sbt compile" followed by "sbt run" in your working copy.
+Just install [sbt](http://www.scala-sbt.org/), clone the repository and run `sbt compile` in your working copy.
 More detailed instructions are available in a separate INSTALL file.

 ### Tutorial